-2 Connect the camera to the computer.
+Connect the camera to the computer.

-- Turn off the camera. - Open the cover, and insert the cable's smaller plug firmly into the camera terminal in the direction shown. - Insert the cable's larger plug into the computer.
+- Turn off the camera. - Open the cover, and insert the small end of the plug firmly into the camera terminal in the direction shown. - Insert the cable's larger plug into the computer.
 For connection details, refer to the user guide provided with the computer.